Jacksonville Zoo and Gardens: History

 The Municipal Zoo opened in the Springfield neighborhood of Jacksonville, Florida on May 12, 1914.
 The first animal on exhibit was a red deer fawn.

 On July 19, 1925, the zoo moved to a 37.5 acre site on the Trout River off Heckscher Drive in the city's Northside area.

 Perhaps the most significant animal in the zoo's history was a jaguar named Zorro.
 Zorro was a male, wild-born black (melanistic) jaguar that arrived at the zoo in August 1967.
 At that time, black jaguars were very rare in captivity.
 During Zorro's 19 years at the zoo (he died in September, 1986), he fathered numerous cubs that were sent to other zoos across North America.
 In the spring of 2003, the Jax Zoo investigated and could not find a current North American captive-born black jaguar that was not a descendant of Zorro.

 By the end of the 1960s, the zoo was reputed to have the largest collection of exotic animals in the Southeast, but it had fallen on hard times and a great deal of money was needed to save the zoo.
 Community leaders, under the direction of Mayor Hans Tanzler, appointed a seven-member committee to search for an alternative to closing the zoo.

 A major redevelopment of the zoo began in 1992.
 Through a combination of public funds and private donations, over $20 million was raised.
-Projects completed include a new front entry gate and parking lot, the Main Camp entrance, Birds of the Rift Valley Aviary, Great Apes, an expanded train ride, an elephant and breeding complex, RiverBranch Foundation Animal Medical Center, the PepsiCo Foundation Education Campus, and redevelopment of the 11 acre Plains of East Africa.
-Exhibits also include Stingray Bay, Tuxedo Coast, and the Asian bamboo garden and Komodo dragon exhibit.
+Projects that were completed in that timeframe include Main Camp (a new front entrance), a modernized parking lot, Birds of the Rift Valley (aviary), Great Apes of the World (now Primate Forest), an expanded train route, a new elephant enclosure, the RiverBranch Foundation Animal Medical Center, the PepsiCo Foundation Education Campus, and the redevelopment of the 11 acre Plains of East Africa.

 In December 2003, the zoo's name was officially changed from the Jacksonville Zoological Gardens to the Jacksonville Zoo and Gardens.
 Over the next five years, several new exhibits and services, including the famed Range of the Jaguar, the Savanna Blooms botanical garden, and the Children's Play Park successfully opened to the public.
 In addition, the zoo has endeavored to become recognized as a botanical garden.

+On May 19, 2025, the zoo would change its name again under the (current) name Jacksonville Zoo and Botanical Gardens; with the botanical part helping to emphasize their collection of over 1,000 species of plants.